Thanatisia/distro-installscript-arch/src/base-installation/README.md

     - Application has only been officially tested to work with MBR/MSDOS support
         + UEFI support to be implemented (in TODO)
     - Please becareful and test it in a Virtual Environment before deploying to production/live environment

+- 2022-07-02 0030H : Asura
+    - Initial Stable Release v1.0.0 (Finally)
+        + Please refer to [CHANGELOGS](CHANGELOG.md) for more info on changes
+    - installer-ux.min.sh has been officially deprecated
+    - installer.remake.sh is renamed to 'distinstall' for the time being
+    - Documentations have been modified and deleted accordingly
+    - Old files can currently (as of release) be found in the Archives references folder for a short period of time

 ## FAQs

 ## TODO